Coal in India: Health & Environmental Impacts

+In 2021, the majority of CO2 emissions from power generation in India were produced by coal, accounting for 96.7% of the total.
+Natural gas was responsible for 2.6% of emissions, while oil contributed 0.5%.

+India's thermal power plants are inefficient and replacing them with cheaper renewable technologies offers significant potential for greenhouse gas (CO2) emission reduction.
+They emit 50% to 120% more CO2 per kWh produced compared to average emissions from their European Union (EU-27) counterparts.

+The central government plans to retire coal-based plants that are at least 25 years old and contributing excessive pollution, totalling 11,000 MW of capacity.
+As of 2018 there is no similar retirement plan for the captive power sector.
+In 2020 Carbon Tracker estimated that phasing out 20 years or more old coal-fired plants and the coal fired plants under construction with electricity sale price exceeding INR 4/kWh with new renewables is more economical as these coal fired plants are imposing heavy financial burden on Discoms.

-Coal mafia
+Coal Mafia

 The state-owned coal mines of Bihar (now Jharkhand after the division of Bihar state) were among the first areas in India to see the emergence of a sophisticated mafia, beginning with the mining town of Dhanbad.
 It is alleged that the coal industry's trade union leadership forms the upper echelon of this arrangement and employs caste allegiances to maintain its power.
 Pilferage and sale of coal on the black market, inflated or fictitious supply expenses, falsified worker contracts and the expropriation and leasing-out of government land have allegedly become routine.
 A parallel economy has developed with a significant fraction of the local population employed by the mafia in manually transporting the stolen coal for long distances over unpaved roads to illegal mafia warehouses and points of sale.

 The coal mafia has had a negative effect on Indian industry, with coal supplies and quality varying erratically.
 Higher-quality coal is sometimes selectively diverted, and missing coal is replaced with stones and boulders in railway cargo wagons.
 A human corpse has been discovered in a sealed coal wagon.

-Just transition away from coal

-Planning a just transition is important because many poor people rely on coal.